Resources

 Metrorail

-Metrorail trains and buses move a lot of commuters to and from Alexandria.
-The official website for maps, schedules, and locations answers many of your questions and will calculate your best commute options between rail and bus
+Metrorail trains and buses carry many commuters to and from Alexandria.
+The official website contains maps, schedules, and locations, and answers many of your questions.
+It will calculate your best rail and bus commute options for your Alexandria VA zip code.

 Metro Buses

-Metro buses are prolific and have stops all over the city.
-Many times, their stops are very close to popular neighborhoods like Fort Hunt or in Old Town.
-Your home’s location is another huge consideration for figuring out your personal commute system, especially if working out of the Pentagon
+You’ll learn that while living in Alexandria VA, Metro buses are prolific and have stops all over the city.
+Often, their stops are very close to popular neighborhoods like Fort Hunt or Old Town.
+Your home’s location is another major factor in determining your personal commute, especially if you work out of the Pentagon.

 Biking

 More people than you’d think bike to work from Alexandria.
-It’s very doable, given the bike trail access on the George Washington Parkway and the ability to load bikes on and off Metro trains and buses.
+It’s very doable, given the bike trail access on the George Washington Parkway and the ability to load and unload bikes on Metro trains and buses.

 Two resources to check for designing your route include the City of Alexandria’s Bikeways Network and Bike Washington.

-It's easy to see that there are plenty of ways to get to work, not just for the servicemember but also for the military spouse who intends to work while living in Alexandria.
-Coordinating schedules and routes takes some practice, but learning to ride the rails or bus will be second nature quickly!
+It's easy to see that there are plenty of ways to get to work, not only for the service member but also for military family members living in Alexandria.
+Coordinating schedules and routes takes some practice, but learning to ride the rails or bus will be second nature quickly.

 Alexandria_Ebook_w_Button_CTA